 Bicycles & Scooters

-Bicycling is an ideal way to get around the flat Grace Bay area, especially now that the roads have been beautifully paved with nice sidewalks running on both sides.
-Many resorts, including Royal West Indies, the Grace Bay Club, and the Sands at Grace Bay, offer complimentary bikes for their guests.
-Now a new operator, Caicos Wheels (Queens Landing Plaza, Grace Bay; tel.
-649/242-6592; www.caicoswheels.com), rents bikes (as well as scooters) in Providenciales.
-It will drop off and pick up bicycles at your resort; bikes cost $15 per day (deposit required).
+Bicycling is an ideal way to get around the flat Grace Bay area, especially now that the area roads have been paved with sidewalks running on both sides.
+Many resorts, including Somerset, the Grace Bay Club, and the Sands at Grace Bay, offer complimentary bikes for their guests.
+Both Scooter Bob's (Turtle Cove Marina; tel.
+649/946-4684; www.scooterbobstci.com) and Caicos Wheels (Queens Landing Plaza, Grace Bay; tel.
+649/242-6592; www.caicoswheels.com) rent bikes (as well as cars and scooters) in Providenciales.
+It will drop off and pick up bicycles at your resort; bikes cost $15-$17 per day (deposit required).

 On Grand Turk, you can rent scooters and bikes at Tony's Rentals (tel.
 649/946-1879; www.tonyscarrental.com).